mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 Value formation is independently admitted with zero execution credit.
 Parse-that P1 reconciliation is complete at `69f72f7` and P2 is row-complete at `c3d42d4` with zero admitted candidates.
 P3, isolated every-subject proof, and formation Clean A/B remain open or blocked.
+P3's same-FIRST hostile case is banked at `f4b9abb`; it grants no P3 completion or later credit.
 The root receipt reported at SHA prefix
 `060995` is `P.exec.PB1-order-ack`: an execution-phase acknowledgment of future execution order/authority.
 It feeds private freeze only after